dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 page.
 Extract it to a folder, `cd` into it and run:

 ```
-# This is going to install it into /usr/local
+# This is going to install into /usr/local
 ./configure --enable-gpl --enable-postproc --enable-swscale --enable-avfilter --enable-libmp3lame --enable-libvorbis --enable-libtheora --enable-libx264 --enable-libspeex --enable-shared --enable-pthreads --enable-libopenjpeg --enable-libfaac --enable-nonfree
 make
 sudo make install